-Bouboule came to us via Versus.
-It is a rare Belgian-Swiss co-production, made by a young Belgian filmmaker who lives in Switzerland, Bruno Deville.
-The film will be shot entirely in Belgium.
-It deals with the story of Kevin, alias Bouboule, 12 years old and 100 kilos.
-Since his father left, he is surrounded by women, dividing his life between his oppressive mother, his stuck-up sisters, his doctor appointments and aqua gym lessons, and the not so coveted position as the neighbourhood’s punch bag.
-The main character, found in Belgium by Kadija Leclere is one David Thylemans: he looks the part.
-Swann Arlaud and Julie Ferrer also have roles in the film which will partially be post-produced in Genval at the Dame Blanche studios.
+Bouboule was brought to us by Versus.
+It is a rare Belgian-Swiss co-production to be directed by a young Belgian filmmaker living in Switzerland, Bruno Deville.
+He will shoot entirely in Belgium the story of Kevin, better known as Bouboule, 12 years old, 100 kilos.
+In an exclusively female world since the departure of his father, the kid shares his life between his oppressive mother, his dimwitted sisters, his doctor’s appointments, his aqua gym classes, and the unenviable condition of being the whipping boy of his neighborhood.
+The main character, found in Belgium by Kadija Leclere, is a certain David Thylemans: he has the right face for the job.
+Swann Arlaud and Julie Ferrier are also in the credits of this feature film which will be partly post-produced in Genval at Dame Blanche.

 One of the big surprises of this session was offered to us by Tarantula who proposed us a film… byAbel Ferrara(Bad Lieutenant, The King of New-York, DSK) dedicated to… Pasolini.
 This is a sulphurous project to which Igor Gabriel will bring his precious artistic contribution.
 As a co-production, Belgian technicians and post-production companies will obviously participate in this adventure that narrates the last day of Pasolini’s life through a kaleidoscope of images of his life, his fantasies, his films and his projects.
 The Italian director will be played by Willem Dafoe(Spiderman, Antichrist) who is not only a great actor: he is also Pasolini’s look-alike and has been living in Rome for many years.